grol-io/grol/README.md

     	show eval results (default true)
   -format
-    	don't execute, just parse and re format the input -parse
+    	don't execute, just parse and re format the input -history string
+    	history file to use (default "~/.grol_history") -max-history size
+    	max history size, use 0 to disable. (default 99) -parse
     	show parse tree
   -shared-state
     	All files share same interpreter state (default is new state for each)
 ```
 (excluding logger control, see `gorepl help` for all the flags, of note `-logger-no-color` will turn off colors for gorepl too, for development there are also `-profile*` options for pprof, when building without `no_pprof`)

+If you don't want to pass a flag and want to permanently change the `grol` history file location from your HOME directory, set GROL_HISTORY_FILE in the environment.